- Solar advice hub

 However, like every firm on this list apart from Sunsave, it doesn't offer a solar subscription.

-Since 2015, the business – run by Neil and Vivienne Mitchell – has taken on more than 25 employees and can now provide households with solar panels made by Phono Solar, DMEGC Solar, and JA Solar, and batteries made by Pylontech or Fox ESS.
+Since 2015, the business – run by Neil and Vivienne Mitchell – has taken on more than 25 employees and can now provide households with solar gear made by the likes of EcoFlow, Fox ESS, and Tesla.

-In a January 2024 edition of the Burgess Hill Business Parks Association newsletter, Mr Mitchell wrote: “Home Smart Energy has proved that a personalised solar package can offer outstanding protection against energy inflation, while reducing household bills.”
+In a January 2024 edition of the Burgess Hill Business Parks Association newsletter, Mr Mitchell wrote that HSEnergy Group "has proved that a personalised solar package can offer outstanding protection against energy inflation, while reducing household bills.”

-Though it operates all over the country, Home Smart Energy also has strong roots in its West Sussex community.
+Though it operates all over the country, HSEnergy Group also has strong roots in its West Sussex community.

-Mr Mitchell said his company had a focus on “community engagement and development” in the same newsletter article, and the firm has proven this to be true by partnering with Solar Together, a group-buying scheme that makes it easier for households to go solar.
+Mr Mitchell said his company had a focus on “community engagement and development” in the same newsletter article, and the firm has proven this to be true by partnering with Solar Together, a group-buying scheme that allows households to go solar.

 4. Electrotec Power Solutions

-Electrotec Power Solutions has carried out around 2,000 installations since 2011, and its customers have been almost universally happy with the firm's work.
+Electrotec Power Solutions has carried out more than 2,000 installations since 2011, and its customers have been almost universally happy with the firm's work.

-They've written dozens of five-star reviews for the company on Google, leaving Electrotec with a near-perfect rating and countless compliments for the team's reliable, punctual, hard-working approach.
+They've written dozens of five-star reviews for the company on Google, leaving Electrotec with a perfect rating and countless compliments for the team's reliable, punctual, hard-working approach.

-The owner, Luke Hunt, also runs ECO4 South, which turns government grant money into domestic installations that help some of the most underprivileged households in the country.
+The owner, Luke Hunt, also runs Warm Homes Sussex, which turns government grant money into domestic installations that help some of the most underprivileged households in the country.

-If you think you might qualify for ECO4 or any of the other solar panel grants currently available, ask him for more information.
+If you think you might qualify for any solar panel grants, ask him for more information.

 How much do solar panels cost in Sussex?